 Measure the sugar.

-The way I sift my flour is through a fine mesh strainer.
-It gets rid of impurities and also makes the flour fluffier which is perfect for this delicate bread.
+The way I sift my flour is through a fine-mesh strainer.
+It gets rid of impurities and makes the flour fluffier and perfect for this delicate bread.

 After you sift the flour, measure it and set it aside.